ChanIok/SpinningMomo/docs/README_EN.md

 ### Quick Start

 1. Run the program as **Administrator**
-2. Press the hotkey (default: Ctrl+Alt+R) to open the adjustment menu
+2. A floating window will appear after startup, where you can adjust aspect ratio and resolution directly
-3. Select desired ratio and resolution
+3. Use hotkey (default Ctrl+Alt+R) to show/hide the floating window
 4. Use reset option to restore window after shooting

 ### Photography Mode Selection